3 Tips For Developing a Call Center IVR Menu

 A call centre uses an IVR system to route incoming calls to a particular team.
 These systems can work in conjunction with an automated call distribution system to route calls in a particular manner.
 ACD systems park incoming calls until an agent can answer the call.
 IVRs route incoming calls to specific agents based on rules and performance metrics.
 For example, if a caller enters “billing” into the IVR, they will be routed to a billing department agent.

 A well-designed IVR system can improve call handling times and customer satisfaction.
 Implementing a customised IVR is a simple and easy way to improve customer service.
-Ensure that your call centre staff are available to answer calls and have feedback collection loops to flag any significant problems before they become significant.
+Ensure that your call centre staff can answer calls and have feedback collection loops to flag any problems before they become significant.
 Finally, consider the cost of an IVR system and the benefits it can bring to your business.

 You’ll be glad you did!